ExpediaGroup/plunger/README.md

 Note that all tuples added using ``addTuple`` are associated with the group declared by the most recent ``newGroup`` call.
 The ``FunctionCallStub`` and ``BufferCallStub`` classes operate in a very similar manner.
 #Assertions
 ####Verifying serialization
-When running cascading jobs on Hadoop it is often a requirement that your cascading classes and their dependencies  are ``Serializable``.
+When running Cascading jobs on Hadoop it is often a requirement that your Cascading classes and their dependencies  are ``Serializable``.
 However, this is not necessary when running test jobs in local mode.
 Consequently serialization is often overlooked during development and problems arise only when first deploying the to a Hadoop environment.
 To help identify these issues early on in the development process **plunger** provides a convenient assertion which you can use to check your Assemblies, Functions, Filters, and so on:

     import static com.hotels.plunger.asserts.PlungerAssert.serializable;
     ...